Achondroplasia in Children

 Key points about achondroplasia in a child

 • Achondroplasia is a type of rare genetic bone disorder.
-It causes the strong, flexible tissue called cartilage to not be made into bone as normal.
+The strong, flexible tissue called cartilage is not made into bone as normal.

 • People with achondroplasia have normal intelligence and normal lifespan.